 We are creating a great opportunity for subsistence farmers to earn extra income from unwanted banana tree trunks.
 At our sustainable small-scale factory, our goal is to directly employ and train as many local artisans as we can.
-With 25 staff as of October 2017, we are already one of the top private companies on the island.
-We hope to employ 35 full-time staff by next year.
+With 25 staff as of November 2019, we are one of the biggest private companies on the island.

-We try our best to provide a comfortable, safe and professional work environment.
+We do our best to provide a comfortable, safe and professional work environment.
 Staff have flexible 1-hour lunch breaks where they relax and eat together by the beach or in our thatch-roofed rest house.
-We do safety training for all new employees, with a fully-stocked first aid kit and fire extinguisher at hand.
-Drinking water is available and electric fans are provided for everyone.
-Our factory has good lighting, safe electricity, and a clean bathroom as well.
-We pay our staff 50-150% more than the minimum wage as we want our employees to have savings and not just a living wage.
+We do safety training for all new employees, with a fully-stocked first aid kit and fire extinguishers at hand.
+Fresh drinking water is available and electric fans are provided for everyone.
+Our factory has good lighting, safe electricity, and clean bathrooms as well.
+We pay our staff two to five times the minimum wage as we want our employees to have savings and not just a living wage.
 We also try to be flexible for the constant cultural and family obligations of our staff.
 Company policies are posted in the factory for personal leave, sick leave, employee discounts, expectations, safety and privacy.